1984 French Open – Men's singles

 Ivan Lendl defeated John McEnroe in the final, 3–6, 2–6, 6–4, 7–5, 7–5 to win the men's singles tennis title at the 1984 French Open.
-It was his first major title.
-It was also McEnroe's first defeat of the season, and his only final appearance at the clay courts of the French Open.
+It was his first major title, following four runner-up finishes.
+Lendl was the second man in the Open Era to win a major final from two sets down, after Björn Borg at the 1974 French Open.
+It was McEnroe's first defeat of the 1984 season, ending a 42-match match winning streak: the best-ever unbeaten start to a season.
+This was also McEnroe's only final appearance at the clay courts of the French Open.
+The final is considered one of the greatest matches ever played.

 Yannick Noah was the defending champion, but lost to Mats Wilander in the quarterfinals in a rematch of the previous year's final.

 Seeds

 The seeded players are listed below.
 Ivan Lendl is the champion; others show the round in which they were eliminated.